sambacisse/bases-de-sql-pour-les-developpeur-se-data/chapter1.md

 Well done!
 Now you know how to select single columns.

 In the real world, you will often want to select multiple columns.
-Thankfully, SQL makes this really easy.
-To select multiple columns from a table, you can simply separate the column names with commas!
+Luckily, SQL makes this really easy.
+To select multiple columns from a table, simply separate the column names with commas!

 For example, this query selects two columns, `name` and `birthdate`, from the `people` table: